Wind-Water Level Analysis

 Extreme Weather Field Work Contracts

 Insurance litigation often gets messy following extreme weather events.
 Was the water damage in a home caused by storm surge entering at ground level or rain coming through the hole in the roof?
 Consider making a contract with Marine Weather & Climate to obtain field services this hurricane season.
-These contracts will place a qualified scientist in a coastal community to document wind, rain and surge impacts during the storm.
+These contracts provide access to a qualified scientist to document and reconstruct multiple hazards from severe weather events.